 When an asset is given to someone else, the recipient gains unrestricted possession of the property.
 As long as the issue of 'control' is straightforward, there is no problem.
 The problem can become difficult when the gift is based on a future event.
-If the future contingency is objective in nature, no problem.
+If the future contingency is objective in nature, there is no problem.
 James receives property X "when he graduates from the University of Oklahoma", is straightforward.
 "When he graduates and gets a steady job" is not.
 Using the same logic, property placed in a revocable trust is not a gift because the grantor retains elements of control over the trust.
 The trust beneficiaries receive income from the trust but have no legal right to the trust property.
 No transfer has occurred.

-Types of Gifts

-The plain vanilla gifts include cash or equivalents, physical assets, or anything else of material value (patents, copyrights, royalties).
+Types of Gifts- The plain vanilla gifts include cash or equivalents, physical assets, or anything else of material value (patents, copyrights, royalties).
 There are other kinds of gifts, usually actions (or inactions) on the part of the donor;

-- Interest free loan- low or no interest loans are gifts under tax laws.
+- ⇒Interest free loan- low or no interest loans are gifts under tax laws.
 Low interest rates are those determined to be below market rates.
 Careful, because depending on the circumstances the "market rate" does not necessarily refer to the prime rate or a rate 1⁄2 % above the current T-bill rate.
 It can be a risk-based rate just like with credit cards or the loan company.
-When the loan is repaid, a gift has been made of the interest cost. - Transferring property to an irrevocable trust created for the benefit of another.
+When the loan is repaid, a gift has been made of the interest cost. - ⇒Transferring property to an irrevocable trust created for the benefit of another.
 This is the opposite of a living, or revocable trust.
-A gift has been made in this case. - The withdrawal of funds someone else has deposited in a joint bank account.
-Of course, this does not apply to community property accounts of spouses. - The irrevocable assignment of a life insurance policy to another person. - Debt forgiveness- No, not like in the Lord's Prayer.
+A gift has been made in this case. - ⇒The withdrawal of funds someone else has deposited in a joint bank account.
+Of course, this does not apply to community property accounts of spouses. - ⇒The irrevocable assignment of a life insurance policy to another person. - ⇒Assignment of a mortgage or court judgment without receiving compensation. - ⇒A non-commercial transfer of property into joint tenancy with another.
+The unique case of joint bank accounts was mentioned above.

+Debt forgiveness- No, not like in the Lord's Prayer.
 This is a concept similar to the interest free loan.
 A common example of this was seen in the '80's with foreclosures.
-When a mortgagor walked away from a property, commonly a dwelling, and the lender was left with foreclosed property.
+When a mortgagor walked away from a property, commonly a home, the lender was left with foreclosed property.
 Property values were in a downward spiral and there was a negative gap between the amount loaned on a house and the current market value of the property (known as "underwater" in real estate jargon).
 Lenders, soon to be broke themselves, did not have the resources to pursue all the borrowers who defaulted.
 That dollar difference between loan value and market value on the property represents forgiveness of debt.
-Many lenders resorted to sending out IRS 1099 forms with the amount in question listed as income to the debtor.
+An IRS Form 1099-C is issued when a debt (home, credit card, student loan, etc.) is cancelled.
+It means the debtor received money when the debt was initially incurred, but he or she never had to pay it back.
+Because the debtor is not paying the debt back, the original debt was actually income, and it must be reported on the tax return as such.
+Many lenders resorted to sending out IRS 1099-C forms with the amount in question listed as income to the debtor.
+This happened again in the housing bubble/credit crisis of 2007-2009.